pepopo978/nampower/README.md

 - `NP_QueueCastTimeSpells` - Whether to enable spell queuing for spells with a cast time.
 0 to disable, 1 to enable.
 Default is 1.
 - `NP_QueueInstantSpells` - Whether to enable spell queuing for instant cast spells tied to gcd.
 0 to disable, 1 to enable.
 Default is 1.
 - `NP_QueueOnSwingSpells` - Whether to enable on swing spell queuing.
 0 to disable, 1 to enable.
 Default is 1.
-- `NP_QueueChannelingSpells` - Whether to enable channeling spell queuing as well as whether to allow interrupting channeling spells during the channel queue window.
+- `NP_QueueChannelingSpells` - Whether to enable channeling spell queuing as well as whether to allow any queuing during channels.
 0 to disable, 1 to enable.
 Default is 1.
 - `NP_QueueTargetingSpells` - Whether to enable terrain targeting spell queuing.
 0 to disable, 1 to enable.
 Default is 1.

+- `NP_InterruptChannelsOutsideQueueWindow` - Whether to allow interrupting channels (the original client behavior) when trying to cast a spell outside the channeling queue window.
+Default is 0.

 - `NP_SpellQueueWindowMs` - The window in ms before a cast finishes where the next will get queued.
 Default is 500.
 - `NP_OnSwingBufferCooldownMs` - The cooldown time in ms after an on swing spell before you can queue on swing spells.
 Default is 500.